-Perfect for families or anyone looking for a peaceful alternative to some of St Lucia’s other beaches, Pigeon Island is rich in history and full of local wildlife.
-You can bring your own picnic and set down at one of the many shaded, grassy areas, or head to the quaint Jambe de Bois cafe that serves inexpensive drinks and sacks.
+Perfect for families or anyone looking for a peaceful alternative to some of St Lucia’s other beaches, Pigeon Island is the best beach in St Lucia for wildlife spotting.
+You can bring your own picnic and sit down at one of the many shaded, grassy areas, or head to the quaint Jambe de Bois cafe that serves inexpensive drinks and snacks.

-The Pigeon Island National Landmark is both a historical park and nature centre.
+The Pigeon Island National Landmark is both a historical park and a nature center.
 After lounging in the sun and swimming you can look in on the museum or climb to the historic Fort Rodney for distant views of neighbouring island, Martinique.

-Located on the southwest coast this is one of St. Lucia’s volcanic black-sand beaches.
+Located on the southwest coast this is the best beach in St Lucia for volcanic black sand.
 Public access to Anse Chastanet is difficult, but not impossible, as it’s surrounded by the Jade Mountain Resort.
 The best option to travel to this beach is by water taxi.

-The beach is bounded with palm tree-lined bays, which provide cool shady spots for visitors to flee the scorching afternoon sun.
-Some of the best snorkelling on the island is on offer just off-shore at the natural reefs of a local marine reserve.
+The beach is bounded by palm tree-lined bays, which provide cool shady spots for visitors to flee the scorching afternoon sun.
+Some of the best snorkeling on the island is on offer just off-shore at the natural reefs of a local marine reserve.